klieret/ddss-llm-inference-platform/docs/roadmap.md

-We provide a command-line tool for generating SLURM jobs that deploy a pre-configured LM server on a compute node, with helpful utilities for forwarding the LM server and querying its API.
+We provide a command-line tool for generating SLURM jobs that deploy a pre-configured LM server on a compute node, with helpful utilities for forwarding the port served by the LM and querying its API.

 ## GUI-based Deployment